What Is an Enabler?

 But when it comes to the other people in our lives, especially the addict, we must learn to let go and stop enabling behavior.
 We can’t make their choices for them.
 We can’t control what they do, and the more we try, the more out of control our own lives become.

 Learning to stop enabling is a process, but you can learn to distance yourself from the troubles of addiction.
 It is about letting the addict handle their own problems.
 This does not mean that you stop caring.
-You can show compassion for the addict without their problems becoming yours, you can listen with a loving ear without taking on their responsibilities, and you can offer guidance without belittling.
+You can show compassion for the addict without enabling becoming yours, you can listen with a loving ear without taking on their responsibilities, and you can offer guidance without belittling.

-How you can stop enabling: 5 TIPS
+How to stop being an enabler: 5 TIPS

 Here are five tips on how to stop enabling: